-Before I begin my view on the AKC Schipperke standard, I find it important to inform you that my life prior to dogs was teaching young children with learning disabilities.
+Before I begin my view on the AKC Schipperke Breed Standard, I find it important to inform you that my life prior to dogs was teaching young children with learning disabilities.
 All were bright and had a true willingness to learn; they just learned differently.
 Thus, it was my duty as their teacher to present one subject in five or six different ways.
 Anything that worked was a success.
 This was in the early 1960s and the beginning of the change from standardized teaching to one that was more individualistic in nature.

 I began my odyssey with AKC-registered dogs in 1972 with the purchase of two Shetland Sheepdogs.
 Fortunately, I’d purchased my Shelties from a reputable breeder, which began my introduction to showing dogs.
 I’d viewed my first dog show in 1969 while living in Japan with my husband, after his squadron’s tour in Vietnam was finished.